-As a signatory of the United Nations Global Compact since 2010, we have formally and publicly confirmed our resolve to take all measures that are reasonably possible within our business and throughout our supply chain to respect all individuals and uphold their human rights, while ensuring we are not, even unwittingly, complicit with Human Rights violations in our extensive global supply chain.
-We believe
+As a signatory of the United Nations Global Compact since 2010, we have formally and publicly confirmed our resolve to take all measures that are reasonably possible within our business and throughout our supply chain to respect all individuals and uphold their human rights, while ensuring we are not, even unwittingly, complicit with human rights violations in our extensive global supply chain.
+We believe compliance with all applicable laws, regulations and other requirements designed to protect human rights is fundamental to our corporate well-being and that by striving for excellence in this area, we also protect, enhance and create value for our organisation.

-Teva UK Limited and Norton Healthcare Limited are obliged to report under s.54 of the Modern Slavery Act 2015.
-Certain other companies in the Teva group have adopted this statement either because they are obliged under the Act or on a voluntary basis, namely: Ivax UK Limited, Teva UK Holdings Limited and Teva Pharma Holdings Limited.
+1Teva UK Limited and Norton Healthcare Limited are obliged to report under s.54 of the Modern Slavery Act 2015.
+Certain other companies in the Teva group have adopted this statement either because they are obliged under the Act or on a voluntary basis, namely: Teva UK Holdings Limited and Teva Pharma Holdings Limited.
 Those companies do not have websites and a copy of their adopting statement is held at the Teva registered office and is available on request.